oneapi-src/SYCLomatic/docs/_include_files/options_def.rst

 level) may be migrated.
 Any header file within the directory specified by ``--in-root`` (at any nesting level) included by the source or header file, which is being migrated, is also migrated.
-Files from outside the ``--in-root`` directory are considered system files and they will not be migrated even if they are included by any of the program source files.
+Files from outside the ``--in-root`` directory will not be migrated even if they are included by any of the program source files.

 .. _end-in-root: